briansimiyuj/doctor-appointment-app/README.md

         iv.
 Set availability status of the doctors randomly
       c.
 Create a button to view all doctors

+### Banner Component

+Banner component will have a heading, a paragraph, and a button for booking an appointment or creating an account.

-    5. Create a Banner component and mount it on Home page
+  1. Create a Banner component and mount it on Home page
     a.
-Create left side of the banner which will have a heading, a paragraph, and a button for booking an appointment
+Create left side of the banner which will have a heading, a paragraph, and a button for booking an appointment or creating an account
     b.
 Create right side of the banner which will have a image

 ### Footer Component